Pseudomonas aeruginosa: Biofilms formation and cyclic di-GMP

 Upon certain cues or stresses, P. aeruginosa revert the biofilm program and detach.
-Recent studies have shown that the dispersed cells from P. aeruginosa biofilms have lower cyclic di-GMP levels and different physiologies from those of planktonic and biofilm cells.
+Recent studies have shown that the dispersed cells from P. aeruginosa biofilms have lower cyclic di-GMP levels and different physiologies from those of planktonic and biofilm cells, with unique population dynamics and motility.
 Such dispersed cells are found to be highly virulent against macrophages and C. elegans, but highly sensitive towards iron stress, as compared with planktonic cells.

 Biofilms and treatment resistance

 Biofilms of P. aeruginosa can cause chronic opportunistic infections, which are a serious problem for medical care in industrialized societies, especially for immunocompromised patients and the elderly.
 They often cannot be treated effectively with traditional antibiotic therapy.
-Biofilms seem to protect these bacteria from adverse environmental factors.
+Biofilms serve to protect these bacteria from adverse environmental factors, including host immune system components in addition to antibiotics.
 P. aeruginosa can cause nosocomial infections and is considered a model organism for the study of antibiotic-resistant bacteria.
 Researchers consider it important to learn more about the molecular mechanisms that cause the switch from planktonic growth to a biofilm phenotype and about the role of QS in treatment-resistant bacteria such as P. aeruginosa.
 This should contribute to better clinical management of chronically infected patients, and should lead to the development of new drugs.

 Scientists have been examining the possible genetic basis for P. aeruginosa resistance to antibiotics such as tobramycin.
 One locus identified as being an important genetic determinant of the resistance in this species is ndvB, which encodes periplasmic glucans that may interact with antibiotics and cause them to become sequestered into the periplasm.
 These results suggest a genetic basis exists behind bacterial antibiotic resistance, rather than the biofilm simply acting as a diffusion barrier to the antibiotic.